 Improving composition, color, and exposure

 Making selective edits to emphasize important elements of your photo

 Manage and edit your images with different Apps, develop your own personal look and feel

 Share your images with clients, family, friends, and more broadly on social media

-Bring your iPhone and or iPad, we will email information about which apps to load.
+Have your iPhone and/or iPad available during the lecture.
+We will email information about which apps to load.